 - We have exceptional staff and fellows in Kenya and Uganda.
 East African nationals serve as our country directors, trainers, and administrators.
 They approve business applications, oversee program delivery, and recruit, train, and manage our network of business mentors.
 They work together with a team of fellows who support our local staff in countless ways, helping to integrate experience and best practices from other organizations around the world into the Village Enterprise program.
 As a constant presence in these regions, our staff and fellows can monitor and evaluate our program daily, ensuring it is always improving.
 The Stanford Social Innovation Review highlighted our local leadership in their Spring 2013 issue.

 - We identify and train local leaders to become Business Mentors.
 As members of our staff, Business Mentors deliver business and financial literacy training, assist in crafting business plans, provide on-going mentoring during the year-long program, and help form Business Savings Groups.
 By partnering with local leaders who understand the local language, culture, customs and markets, our program is locally appropriate, cost-effective, and high impact.

 - We are committed to results.
+We rely heavily on data to continuously learn and improve our microenterprise development program and we are constantly looking for the next frontier to eliminate poverty.
 For more than a decade we’ve been measuring the poverty levels of program participants and the positive impacts of our program.
 Today, we have several on-going monitoring tools built into our program and we conduct regular, rigorous impact evaluations.
-We use the results to continuously improve our program and report our impact to staff and donors.

 “Village Enterprise’s unique approach of gifting microgrants provides a platform for reaching the very poorest people living in rural areas—those whose income is so low that they could not afford to repay even a small microcredit loan.
 This makes Village Enterprise a wonderful partner for our foundation’s mission of achieving change at the grassroots level in developing countries.” -Emily West, Executive Director, The West Foundation